Viant-Metabolomics/Galaxy-M/README.md

 The folders stored here corresond to folders found in a standard Galaxy installation.
 Included are the tool files (both original code and .xml wrappers) for Metabolomics analysis and the Galaxy config files from a working installation of Galaxy.
 Not all of the config files have been altered, but all are included here for completeness.

-The Galaxy version that these files have been tested on is from the Stable branch on Mercurial: changeset 14929:5fc83b69fe24, date Thu Dec 11.
+The Galaxy version that these files have been tested on is from the Master branch on Github: commit c429777c93680dcee449fe410f5360afbe673758.

+The MI-Pack version that the GigaScience publication utilises is Github commit: 06ce0ace643ee1cf1d27550769a5272b7ea50825

 Availability and Requirements
 =============================